ciddy0/DashCook/README.md

 - **Recipe extraction** — paste any recipe URL and get a clean, structured recipe via JSON-LD parsing
 - **Ingredient parsing** — quantities, units, and names broken out with support for fractions, ranges, and scaling
 - **Semantic search** — find recipes by description using OpenAI embeddings and pgvector cosine similarity
+- **AI recipe discovery** — describe a mood ("cozy warm dinners") and Claude picks recipes from the search results and says why each fits, falling back to plain semantic search once the daily limit is spent
 - **Similar recipes** — discover related recipes based on title and ingredient embeddings
 - **Cook mode** — distraction-free step-by-step view for following along while cooking
 - **Offline saves** — save recipes to localStorage, no account required